abhishek-verma77/Intern-Assessment-project/README.md

 pytest
 ```
 ## **API Usage & Verified Test Cases
 The following test cases have been verified to work with the bot.
-We provide examples for both the industry-standard curl command and the equivalent command for Windows PowerShell.
+I have provide examples for both the industry-standard curl command and the equivalent command for Windows PowerShell.

 ### **Note on curl on Windows:**
 Modern Windows PowerShell has an alias named curl that points to its own Invoke-WebRequest command, which uses a different syntax.
 The curl examples below are standard and will work on macOS, Linux, and Windows Command Prompt/Git Bash.
-For PowerShell users, we have provided the correct equivalent command.
+For PowerShell users, I have provided the correct equivalent command.

 **Test Case 1: Create a Lead (Conversational)**
 Transcript: "I just met a new client Priya Singh from Delhi.
 Her phone number is 9988776655.
 Can you add her to the system?
 She came from a Referral."